CPD certified course, moving & positioning of people, online training ideal for nurses, care home staff, domiciliary carers.

 - Why we need to understand how our spine and back work

-- An awareness of the most common moving and handling injuries
+- An awareness of the most common manual handling injuries

 - How healthcare workers can promote healthy back care